CAPTI Frequently Asked Questions

 - What is the difference between the CAPTI Investment Framework, guiding principles, strategies, and actions?

-The draft CAPTI Investment Framework is a set of 10 cross-cutting guiding principles aimed at shaping future state transportation funding decisions.
-These guiding principles signal the state’s intent for aligning state transportation infrastructure investments with state climate, health, and social equity goals, built on the foundation of the “fix-it-first” approach established in SB 1.
+The CAPTI Investment Framework is a set of 10 cross-cutting guiding principles aimed at shaping future state transportation funding decisions.
+These guiding principles signal the state’s intent for aligning state transportation infrastructure investments with state climate, health, and social equity goals, built on the foundation of the “fix-it-first” approach established in Senate Bill (SB) 1, the Road Repair and Accountability Act of 2017.

 - How will CAPTI impact state transportation funding?
 What programs will be affected by CAPTI?